top of page

 Eastern Ledge Trail west trailhead

-at the Welch Woods south parking lot
+at the Welsh Woods south parking lot

 850 Euclid Creek Parkway, Cleveland, OH